bfok123/Capstone-Project/Blogs/Blog8.md

 ## Evaluation ##

-By just looking at the lines being produced, we can see that there are still some lines that make no sense, have bad puncuation, and repeat words way too often.
-We have will address this problem next week.
+By just looking at the lines being produced, we can see that there are still some lines that make no sense, have bad punctuation, and repeat words way too often.
+We will have to address this problem next week.
 Another problem with our model is that it is hard to evaluate the consistency of each model (how often they generate good results).
 This is an important part that we have not been addressing as we are not sure how to evaluate it.

 Despite the consistency problem with our model, we decided to use our survey to compare different methods of post processing.
-We chose 3 different choruses (each constructed using a different post process algorithm) that did not have obvious flaws (like repeated words).
+We chose 3 different choruses (each constructed using a different post processing algorithm) that did not have obvious flaws (like repeated words).
 One chorus was made using our normal rhyming algorithm, the next chorus was made using our strict rhyming algorithm, and the last chorus was made using no post processing at all.

 After surveying 32 people, here are the averages we got: